Trinity College, Oxford University

 History, tourist information, and nearby accommodation

 Pope later became a trusted councillor to Mary I, and it was from the Catholic Mary and her consort King Philip of Spain that he received approval for Trinity College.
-Pope was a devout Catholic himself, and the original charter of Trinity ruled that all Fellows must be take holy orders and remain unmarried, while following a monastic existence of study and contemplation.
+Pope was a devout Catholic himself, and the original charter of Trinity ruled that all Fellows must be in holy orders and remain unmarried while following a monastic existence of study and contemplation.

 Trinity was built on the site of the earlier Durham College, which was founded in 1286 to educate monks from the Cathedral Church of Durham Cathedral.
 The only surviving remnant of Durham College is the old Library (1421).

 When a new cellar was built under the old hall of Durham College in 1618, the hall collapsed and had to be replaced with the present building.

 Trinity underwent great disruption during the English Civil War.
 The college supported the Royalist cause but was forced to donate their silver plate to King Charles.
 The silver was melted down and minted to create pennies to pay the Royalist soldiers, and the college was cleared of its Fellows and students.

 According to legend, the Great Gates of Trinity College on Broad Street will never be opened until a Stuart sits again on the throne of England.

 After the war ended in Parliament's favour a firmly Protestant Dean was appointed to head Trinity.
 The college fortunes were at a very low ebb, but it would soon revive under Ralph Bathurst, elected President in 1664 after the Restoration of the monarchy.
 Bathurst astutely remodelled the college accommodation so it would attract the sons of wealthy nobility.